rexthompson/DATA-512-Final-Project/README.md

 You may want to try the startdate_YYYYMMDD and enddate_YYYYMMDD arguments in the `dateChecker()` function first if you hope to maintain files with no less than seven days of data.

 Monitor the size of each download as it completes.
-In a few cases for me the downloads inexplicably included the headers only; I used the `downloadTransactions()` function to re-retrieve these files after my first pass across the entire period.
+In a few cases for me the downloads inexplicably included the header row only; I used the `downloadTransactions()` function to re-retrieve these files after my first pass across the entire period.
+They worked on the second attempt.

 #### Data Consolidation

-I used [`combineCSVs.sh`](./code/combineCSVs.sh) to combine the raw 7-day transaction .csv files into a single large .csv file with a single header row.
-You will need to update the directory paths in rows 5 and 7 before you run this script.
+I used [`combineCSVs.sh`](./code/combineCSVs.sh) to combine the raw 7-day Transaction .csv files into a single large .csv file with a single header row.
+Note that you may need to update the file paths in rows 5 and 7 before you run this script.

 #### Data Cleaning

-I wrote a function in R to perform the Transaction data cleaning.
-This function can be found in [`cleanTransactions.R`](./code/cleanTransactions.R).
+I wrote a function in R which performs following basic data cleaning steps on the Transaction data:

-This function performs the following basic steps:

 * Replaces bad values and brings consistency to `PaymentMean` column
 * Adds `TransactionDate`, `timeStart` and `timeExpired` columns based on values in `TransactionDateTime` and `PaidDuration` columns